 Robin Williams’s Suicide was Followed by a Sharp Rise in ‘Copycat’ Deaths

-A study of suicide statistics in the period after the death actor Robin Williams shows a dramatic rise, demonstrating the effects of suicide contagion, and underscoring the importance journalists respecting guidelines on how suicide is portrayed.
+A study of suicide statistics in the period after the death of actor Robin Williams shows a dramatic rise, demonstrating the effects of suicide contagion, and underscoring the importance journalists respecting guidelines on how suicide is portrayed.

 Here is a set of guidelines for journalists from the World Health Organization: